johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-03-20-text-first-mui-tabs/index.md

 ## Official example

-The tabs component in MUI is a great way to display content in a tabbed interface:
+What does the tabs component look like?
+Well, here's a screenshot of it in action:

 ![screenshot of the tabs component](screenshot-mui-tabs.png)

+It's a great component that allows you to switch between different views easily.
 The official MUI documentation provides an example of how to use the tabs component:

 ```tsx
 import * as React from 'react';